Arylos07/The-Simple-Task/README.md

 The source available here has a lot of data removed and will require rebuilding of the source. (such as libraries and saved and intermediate content was removed to reduce repository size)

 This repository does not include a build of the game.
-A build is available at [This repository](https://github.com/Arylos07/The-Simple-Task-Build)